umd-lib/mdsoar/dspace/docs/SolrAutosuggest.md

 ### Cron Job

-A "umd-solr-rebuild-suggesters" entry should be added to the "crontab.txt" in Kubernetes, to ensure that the suggesters are periodically rebuilt.
-For example, to rebuild the suggesters once a day at 6am:
+A "umd-solr-rebuild-suggesters" entry has been added to the "crontab.txt" in Kubernetes, to ensure that the suggesters are periodically rebuilt, i.e.:

 ```text
 # Rebuild the Solr suggester indexes, adding any new terms added by users